MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 |static|Class contains only static members|

 ### Base classes
-A class declaration may specify a base class by following the class name and type parameters with a colon and the name of the base class.
+A class definition may specify a base class by following the class name and type parameters with a colon and the name of the base class.
 Omitting a base class specification is the same as deriving from type **Object** (in other words, from [**IInspectable**](https://msdn.microsoft.com/en-us/library/br205821)).

 > [!NOTE]
-> Your view model classes&mdash;in fact, any runtime class that you declare in your application&mdash;need not derive from a base class.
+> Your view model classes&mdash;in fact, any runtime class that you define in your application&mdash;need not derive from a base class.
 >
-> Any runtime class that you declare in the application that *does* derive from a base class is known as a *composable* class.
+> Any runtime class that you define in the application that *does* derive from a base class is known as a *composable* class.
 And there are constraints around composable classes.
 For an application to pass the [Windows App Certification Kit](/windows/uwp/debug-test-perf/windows-app-certification-kit) tests used by Visual Studio and by the Microsoft Store to validate submissions (and therefore for the application to be successfully ingested into the Microsoft Store), a composable class must ultimately derive from a Windows base class.
 Meaning that the class at the very root of the inheritance hierarchy must be a type originating in a Windows.* namespace.
 >
 > See [XAML controls; bind to a C++/WinRT property](/windows/uwp/cpp-and-winrt-apis/binding-property) for more details.